665 Indiana State University Naming

 665.6 Facilities and Programs

-665.6.3 Unnamed Existing Buildings.
-Currently unnamed buildings may be named by the establishment of an endowment equivalent to thirty five percent of the value of the building.
+665.6.3 Unnamed Existing Buildings or Portions of Buildings.
+Currently unnamed buildings may be named with a gift equivalent to thirty five percent of the value of the building, except in the event that renovation is not needed and then upon recommendation of the Vice President of University Advancement and CEO of the ISU Foundation with approval of the President, per 665.5.1.b a portion of the gift may be a planned or deferred gift.
 (To accommodate unforeseen circumstances, the value of unnamed existing buildings will be determined by the University).

 665.7 Non-Benefactor Naming Requirements.